dmbarbour/wikilon/docs/CommandLine.md

 A namespace attribute within a block is limited to the remaining scope of that block.

+There is a proposal for *Qualified Namespaces* that I'm still contemplating.

 ## Claw Semantics and Round Tripping

 Claw code is a simple syntactic sugar and editable view.
 The entire semantics of claw code is its unambiguous expansion into AO bytecode.
 Further, this is expansion reversible: a parser can recover structure and present it to the user for editing.
 Claw can represent any AO bytecode.
 However, code not written for the Claw view will tend to be full of ugly escapes.
 Thus, in practice, Claw only supports round-tripping.